 Epicor Functions is a uniquely powerful customization capability in Kinetic that offers a no-code, low-code alternative to tailoring the system.
-Functions allow customers to create cloud-friendly, server-side customizations that are typically event-driven, while using industry standards and the common BPM framework.
-Example use cases include tailored calculation logic like territory assignments and reusable automations like automated order creation.
+Functions allow customers to create cloud-friendly, server-side customizations that are typically event-driven while using industry standards and the common BPM framework.
+Example use cases include tailored calculation logic like territory assignments and reusable automation like automated order creation.

 Our security and isolation models prevent one customer’s modifications from interfering with another by rejecting server-side code modifications for optimized security and performance.
 Speak with an Epicor application consultant to better understand how to accomplish any customization.

 What technical documentation is provided to support the deployment of Kinetic in the cloud?